kamilrzechowski/Hnad-Gesture-Recognition-tf/README.md

 # Hnad-Gesture-Recognition-tf
-Repository for my bachelor thesis project of hand gesture recognition in video stream
+## "Navigation and interaction in the Virtual Enviroment using hand gesture recognition in the videostream"
+Repository for my bachelor thesis project of hand gesture recognition in video stream.
+The tensorflow script runs on the windows computer.
+The user standes in front of the computer with VR gogles on.
+The computer detects and classifies hand gestures of the user and sends the feedback information to the gogles using Wi-Fi direct.
+Than the VR application takes an action based on th gesture information recived from the PC.
+The following repository contains  tensorflow script for hand gestures recognition and one way comunication to the VR app.
+The handdataset (10,000 images of 3 different gestures) is not included as the size of dataset is too big for github page.